 A joint case study with EPS Global and Zetta Connect

-"EPS worked with us from the beginning of this project from assisting in the solution architecture, vendor section and brokering introductions to IP infusion to start agreeing a viable solution that would provide scalability at a great cost per port."
+"EPS worked with us from the beginning of this project from assisting in the solution architecture, vendor selection and brokering introductions to IP infusion to start agreeing a viable solution that would provide scalability at a great cost per port."

 - Robin Taylor, CEO, Zetta Connect

 Zetta Connect, a long-time customer of EPS Global, is an independent connectivity consultancy that helps landlords and tenants to improve the digital infrastructure of their space, making it easier for occupiers to consume connectivity, and as a result making the workspace more appealing and productive.
 Robin is trying to encourage a move away from internet connectivity being a problem for the tenant to sort out, and a move towards treating it like other utilities that are a given when the tenant agrees a lease.
 His work includes coordinating with carriers to bring connectivity into a new or refurbished buildings, site surveys, connectivity upgrades and significantly, by designing a fibre cable infrastructure to enable a plug and play solution for tenants.

 Can you tell us a bit about Zetta Connect?